What equipment is in the recording studio?

 For the 4-person studio you will need to bring a hard drive or USB drive that has enough empty space to transfer multitrack WAV files from your session.

-Please note: if you don't have a USB device to take your files away with, one will be provided, and the cost of the drive will be added to the total price of your session.
-Each drive costs under $5.
+Please note: if you don't have a USB device to take your files away with, one will be provided and its cost will be added to the total price of your session.

 How do I pay for my time in the studio?